hawkeyexl/docs-as-code-github-docusaurus/README.md

 Follow these steps to set up Docusaurus:

 1. **Install Docusaurus**:

-    - Run the following command in your terminal or command prompt to install Docusaurus globally:
-      - `npm install -g docusaurus-init`
-    - Run the following command to create a new Docusaurus project:
+    1. In your terminal, create a new Docusaurus project:

-      - `docusaurus-init`
+       `npx create-docusaurus@latest website classic`

-    - Follow the prompts to set up your project.
+    1. Follow the prompts to set up your project.
+If in doubt, go with the defaults.

-    - Navigate to the project directory:
+    1. Navigate to the project directory:

-      - `cd [project-name]`
+       `cd website`

-      - Replace `[project-name]` with the name of your project.
-      - Run the following command to start the development server:
+    1. Start the local development server:

-        - `npm start`
+       `npm start`

-        - Open your browser and go to `http://localhost:3000` to view your Docusaurus site.
+       This opens your browser to your Docusaurus site at [`http://localhost:3000`](http://localhost:3000).

-        - You can now start writing your documentation using Markdown.
+    1. In the upper navigation, click **Tutorial**.
+You can follow the local tutorial (which is great) on when you have the time.

-        - For more information on how to use Docusaurus, refer to the [official documentation](https://docusaurus.io/docs/en/installation).
+       For more information on how to use Docusaurus, refer to the [official documentation](https://docusaurus.io/docs).

 2. **Make a small change**:

-    - Open the `docs` directory in your project.
+    1. Open _website/docs/index.md_ in your editor.
-    - Edit the `index.md` file to make a small change.
-    - Save your changes and refresh the browser to see the updated documentation.
+    1. Make a small change and save.

-    - You can continue to make changes and preview them in the browser as you write your documentation.
+       The page dynamically updates in the browser.
+You can continue to make changes and preview them in the browser as you write your documentation.

+    1. When you're done making edits, stop the development server by clicking into your terminal and pressing Ctrl+C.

 3. **Build your site**:

-    - Once you are happy with your documentation, you can build your site for deployment.
+    Once you are happy with your documentation, you can build your site for deployment.

-    - Run the following command in your terminal or command prompt:
+    1. Generate a static build of your site:

-      - `npm run build`
+       `npm run build`

-    - This will generate a `build` directory with the static files for your site.
+       This will generate a `build` directory with the static files for your site.

-    - You can deploy these files to a web server or use GitHub Pages to host your documentation.
+       You can deploy these files to a web server or use GitHub Pages to host your documentation.

 4. **Add and commit your changes**:

-   - In your terminal or command prompt, navigate to your project directory.
-   - Run the following commands to add and commit your changes:
+    Committing and pushing your changes is what saves them to GitHub.

+    1. In your terminal, add your new files to Git to start tracking changes in those files:

-     - `git add .`
+       `git add .`

+    1. Commit the changes with a message describing what the changes include:

-     - `git commit -m "Add initial documentation"`
+       `git commit -m "Add initial documentation"`

-   - Run the following command in your terminal or command prompt to push your changes to GitHub:
+    1. Push the changes to your repository to save them to GitHub:

-     - `git push origin main`
+       `git push`

-   - Your changes should now be pushed to your GitHub repository.
+       You should now see your changes in your GitHub repository.

 ## Set up GitHub Pages